The-Microservice-Dungeon/devops/README.md

 # devops

-This Repository contains example Pipeline Configurations using GitHub Actions.

-These Examples will be adapted and used to test each service and build docker containers for them to be deployed.

-Each branch is for one example.
+This Branch contains a test application to check if kafka is working correctly.